 Before taking a look into the some of the more interesting aspects of this hour-long interview, let's consider Doolittle's admission that he is officially announcing his ninth candidacy here in the district sometime next week.
 Where and when will this campaign kick off happen?
 It's a secret apparently.
 I looked for this information on Doolittle's official website.
 No mention.
 In fact, the website seems frozen in time to before Abramoff's plea bargin.
+On the press page there is not one 2006 listing.
+This does not give the appearance of someone enthusiastically approaching a congressional campaign convinced that he will be unscathed by the Abramoff investigation.
+Quite the contrary.

 The headline of today's article is "Doolittle: Scandal is Troubling."
 I imagine the fact that he's facing a primary challenger, Auburn Mayor Mike Holmes must also be a bit troubling.
 Ney certainly isn't too cheery about his Republican challenger.